The Feline Refuge Board of Directors

 In 2013, Deb moved to Kanab as a teleworker for Eli Lilly and began volunteering at Best Friends Animal Sanctuary at Dogtown and later Cat World.
 While volunteering, the FeLV+ cats of CalMar house captured her heart and she eventually adopted three FeLV+ and one FeLV discordant cat from Best Friends.

-Deb retired in May of 2017 and continues to volunteer at Cat World and foster FeLV+ kittens.
-Deb joined The Feline Refuge Board of Directors in April of 2018.
+Deb retired in May of 2017 and joined The Feline Refuge Board of Directors in April of 2018.

-Deb currently shares her home with two rescued dogs and six rescued cats (2 FeLV+ and 1 FeLV discordant).
+Deb currently shares her home with two rescued dogs and eight rescued cats including four FeLV+ and one FeLV discordant.